bio-platform/bio-class-deb10/README.md

 All required steps are listed in MOTD after login including password.

 ### First steps after login (NFS, HTTPS and Updates)
+First ask your teacher to add your login to the group bioconductor.
+This is required to access directories.

 There are only two steps to proceed with after instance launch using prepared image:
 * Start NFS running command `startNFS`
     * Project directory is located under /data/ on your instance and /storage/projects/bioconductor/ on [frontend](https://wiki.metacentrum.cz/wiki/Frontend)